paramaggarwal/blog/content/beginning-surface-mount-electronics/index.md

 ---
-title: "Beginning Surface Mount Electronics"
+title: 'Beginning Surface Mount Electronics'
-description: "I wanted to start with SMD (Surface Mount Devices).
+description: 'I wanted to start with SMD (Surface Mount Devices).
 These things are brothers and sisters of the very familiar ‘through hole’ components we use in our engineering courses.
-But these through hole…"
+But these through hole…'
-date: "2016-02-17T16:20:53.061Z"
+date: '2016-02-17T16:20:53.061Z'
 categories:
   - Soldering
   - Electronics
   - DIY